Just a few of the companies that trust WingGuard

-3. Place drops of the extracted solution on the test card.
+3. Place drops of the sample solution on the test cassette or test card

-5. Read the result: Two lines indicate a positive test result, one line means your test result is negative.
-If there are no lines or a blue line appears, the test result is invalid.
+5. Read your results: Two dashes indicate a positive test result, one dash means your antigen test result is negative.
+The test result is invalid if there is no dash or a blue dash appears

 What should I do if the test result is positive?